-5 promotional pricing strategies for increasing sales
+5 promotional pricing examples for increasing sales

 Shopify merchants don’t need to shadow the retailer game book of running sale after sale.
 Instead, they’ve got an identity — propped by a backstory — to attract and retain customers.

 We preach the above.
 A lot.
-So it may sound like we’re averse to promotional pricing.
+So, it may sound like we’re averse to promotional pricing.

 Not so.
 Promotional pricing strategies are advantageous for stirring demand and boosting sales in the short term.